June 18, 2024

 Removing barriers and expanding access to thrive

-Over 100,000 Illinoisians have suspended driver’s licenses for failure to appear in court, often due to their inability to pay a fine or fee.
+Over 100,000 Illinoisians have suspended driver’s licenses for failure to appear in traffic court, often due to their inability to pay a fine or fee.
 Preventing people from having a license creates a barrier to employment and their ability to take care of themselves and their families.
 HB 277 eliminates the requirement that driver’s licenses be suspended when people fail to appear in court and clears all such suspensions going back five years.
 This bill will allow people to continue driving to work, taking their kids to school, and leading their lives — all valid reasons why someone might not be available for a court date.

 Nearly a quarter of Illinoisans speak a language other than English at home.
 That’s why SB 3762 is so important, as it requires all state agencies to take actionable steps to improve language access for Illinoisans who don’t speak English.